Lebanese FA Cup

-The Lebanon Cup (كأس لبنان), commonly known as the Lebanese FA Cup, is an annual knockout football competition in domestic Lebanese football.
+The Lebanon Cup (كأس لبنان), commonly known as the Lebanese FA Cup in English, is an annual knockout football competition in domestic Lebanese football.

-In the first FA Cup final, held on 26 June 1938, Nahda beat Hilmi-Sport 3–2 in the replay (after drawing 1–1 the first match).
-The most successful club in the competition is Ansar with 15 titles, followed by Nejmeh with eight.
-Ansar have also contested the most finals with 20, followed by Nejmeh with 17.
+The first edition of the competition was held in the 1937–38 season, with Nahda defeating Hilmi-Sport 3–2 in the replay of the final after the first match ended in a 1–1 draw.
+The most successful club in the competition is Ansar, with 16 titles, followed by Nejmeh with nine.
+Ansar have also contested the most finals, with 21 appearances, followed by Nejmeh with 19.

 Format

-Starting from the 2020–21 season, the Lebanese FA Cup includes participation from all 12 teams of the Lebanese Premier League, along with the top four Second Division teams occupying the first four positions after the first half of the season.
-Operating in a single-elimination tournament structure, the competition begins from the round of 16.
-In the case of a draw between two teams after regular time, an additional 30 minutes of extra time, split into two halves of 15 minutes each, is played.
-Should the tie persist after extra time, a penalty shoot-out is used to determine the victor.